cmillr/simple-md/readme.md

 in your `/index.php` file to match the directory name, and you're all set!

-You can optionally include a 404.md file inside your template directory if you'd like to customize the text of your 404 page.
+You can optionally include a `404.md` file inside your template directory if you'd like to customize the text of your 404 page.

+## FAQ

+### So like, why do all the directory names start with an underscore?

+Good question.
+On a Mac, which I do use (please refrain from spitting until you're away from delicate electronics) as well as on Linux and most UNIX systems, directories are typically listed among the actual files, sorted alphabetically.
+So using all these underscore-led directory names will keep the system directories at the top of the listing, and therefore will keep them from mingling in the *rest* of the listing with all your markdown documents and structural directories.